epfml/autoTrain/README.md

 ### Additional rules

 -   Each submission should be accompanied by an informative description (commented code, README, and writeup of the approach).
 -   Source code of the submission must be provided.
 Your optimizer should be implemented in train.py and not use any external dependencies.
 -   Use of external communication, pretraining, or manipulation of the provided oracles (such as backprop) is not allowed, only the use of the results (vectors) of the oracles is permitted.
 -   We require the winning submission to be publicly released to ensure reproducibility and impact on the community.

 ## Submission

 You are required to submit a ZIP file containing:

 -   `README.md`: team name and team members,
 -   `train.py`: code of your optimizer,
 -   `report.pdf`: 4 pages (two-columns) report describing your submission.

-You can refer to the [sample-submission](./sample-submission) directory for a sample submission.
+You can refer to [train.py](./train.py) for a sample submission.

 ## Quick start